 The stages of philosophical thought were: premodernism, modernism, and postmodernism.
-Each progressive era emerged out of the natural attempt to rectify the major blind spots of the one preceding it.
-At our current point in history, humanity is once again recognising large-scale failure and seeking to be simultaneously logical, just and sustainable.
+Each progressive era emerged from a natural build of failure, and the need to rectify the major blind spots of the one preceding it.
+At our current point in history humanity is once again recognising the large-scale failure to be simultaneously logical, just and sustainable.

-Metamodernism is the name of this new “era.”
-In metamodern thought the ambition is to work towards a higher quality of life for the world as a whole.
-It will do this, by (for the first time) recognising the validity of each era of philosophical thought and seeking to integrate them.
+Metamodernism is the name of this new era.
+The metamodern ambition is to work towards a higher quality of life for the world as a whole.
+In order to do this we concern ourselves (for the first time) with retracing our steps.
+We are now beginning to recognise the validity of each era of philosophical thought in an effort to integrate them.
 Metamoderns are willing to uphold the best of premodernism, modernism and postmodernism simultaneously.

 What does this mean?
-Everyday people are aware of the need for an integrity audit of societal deeds.
-The questions is: What is the best achievable outcome for the globe that is inclusive of all races, all genders, all cultures, in all places, right now?
-And no one is necessarily demanding that we be “secular” about it, just accountable to logic, objective reasoning and transparent results for everyone.
+The need for an integrity audit of societal deeds has arrived once again.
+The question against the backdrops of modernism & postmodernism is: What is the best achievable outcome for the globe that is inclusive of all races, all genders, all cultures, in all places, right now?

-(The above section is a paraphrase of what I gleaned from this article by Hanzi Freinacht.
-A word of caution, he uses language in the quote boxes which you can skip and simply read the body of the work.
-In my post, I seek to transpose his assertions to a Christian worldview.
-The ramifications of a concept such as Metamodern Christianity skyrocket out of the league of modernity’s notions of church, spirituality and truth.
-We’ll take that ride in future posts.
-For now, let’s get introduced.)
+(The above section is a summary of what I gleaned from this article by the political philosopher, Hanzi Freinacht.
+In this post, I seek to transpose his assertions to a Christian worldview.
+The ramifications of a concept such as metamodern Christianity skyrocket out of the league of modernity’s notions of church, spirituality & truth, and have everything to do with a renewed value of symbolism.)

 What does this change in philosophical thought mean for Christians?

-My first appeal is that the onus is on us to stay nimble, ready to engage change.
-Fear arrises for those who have unwittingly married their Christian identity to their philosophical thought, rendering them resilient to transformation and unable to engage the world effectively.
+The onus is certainly on the Christian to stay nimble, ready to engage this change.
+However, fear arrises for those who have unwittingly married their Christian identity to their philosophical thought, rendering them resilient to transformation, and unable to engage the world effectively.